roman-milk/roman-milk.github.io/phillips-family-curse.md

+===

- ****** The Phillips Family Curse Ch.
-03 ****** byTheTalkMan© "This is part of your job now, Jesse.
+"This is part of your job now, Jesse.
 To grease the wheels.
 To make my life easier.
 To give me what I want.
 And in exchange, you get sex every day with as many women as you can handle, as many women as I can bring you.
 I bring them in and you nail them into the bed until they can't see straight.
 Sound fair?" she said, giving me a teasing smile.
 My eyes flashed at the prospect of even more women that I could make moan at the end of my cock.
 A whole new world of women that Grandma could give to me.
 She saw my excitement and flashed me a smile.
 She found the strength to roll on top of me, straddling me, mounting my newly swollen dick once more.

  "It feels so good to have you inside me again.
 God, you're an amazing lover, Jesse.
 Better than I could have ever dreamed," she marveled, grinding on me slowly.
 We were both pretty tired after the aggressive threesome we had just taken part in, but we were both up for one more.
 As she ground on me, she looked down at me with that knowing smile of hers.
 "Well, hon, I suppose it's time I let you in on what happens next.
 Here..." she said, reaching down to grab my wrists, bringing them up to her udders.
 She wanted my hands on her jugs when she took full control of my life.
 My hands squeezed at them greedily.
 I couldn't get enough of my grandma's huge tits!